srijanbahal/VisionFrameIQ/Readme.md

-# VideoFrameIQ: Multimodal Video Understanding & Retrieval
+# VisionFrameIQ: Multimodal Video Understanding & Retrieval

 **"Bridging text, vision, and segmentation for intelligent video insights."**

 ## 🚀 Overview

-VideoFrameIQ is a multimodal video intelligence system designed to:
+VisionFrameIQ is a multimodal video intelligence system designed to:

 - Extract video frames efficiently and embed them using CLIP for semantic search.
 - Retrieve the most relevant frames for text queries (e.g., "person smiling while driving").